agruzdev/Yato/README.md

 ### Allocator ###
 * **yato::aligning_allocator** is STL-compatible allocator aloowing to alloc heap memory with any alignment.
 Alignments which are not power of 2 or bigger than alignment of std::max_align_t will have small memory overhead

+### Type safe wrappers ###
+* **yato::any** type safe wrapper for any type.
+Is similar to std::any or [boost::any](http://www.boost.org/doc/libs/1_61_0/doc/html/any.html), but this implementation supports non-copyable and non-movable types as well
+* **yato::any_ptr** type safe wrapper for any pointer (i.e. `void*`)
+* **yato::variant** type safe wrapper for a specified alternativies.
+Similar to std::variant but can't have empty state.
+If empty state is necessary, then `void` should be in alternatives list

+### Attributes interface ###
+**yato::atrributes_interface** is interface class allowing to add arbitrary attributes to a class instance (as key-value pair).
+Attributes are completely generic and are passed as **yato::any**.
+Only the concrete implementation is able to take or discard passed attribute.
+Is useful for passing parameters to very different types in one hierarchy so that base classes don't know about parameters types.

+There are few generic implementations
+* **yato::atrributes_map** accepts any attributes and stores in std::map.
+Is not thread safe
+* **yato::ignores_attributes** ignores any attributes passed to the class.
+* **yato::atomic_attributes** accepts a number of previously registered attributes.
+All opetarions with the attrinutes are atomic and thread safe (except for registration).
+Supports only arithmetic types or pointers